-The university’s research and teaching arm in Europe is its Center in Paris, the location of 13 of our quarter-long programs and a home base for any student studying abroad in Europe.
+UChicago’s research and teaching arm in Europe is its Center in Paris, the location of over a dozen of our quarter-long programs and a home base for any student studying abroad in Europe.
 Students can take courses in the social sciences, biological sciences, humanities, and more in Paris.
-Recent additions to the curriculum include the study of Islam (in partnership with Sciences Po) and economics of the European Union (in partnership with University of Paris Dauphine).
-The center facilities offer classroom, conference, and study space for its programs, research facilities, and a central meeting location for faculty, students, staff, and their Parisian counterparts.
-There is also an attractive garden that serves as a congenial conversation space.
+The center facilities offer classroom, conference, and study space for its programs, research facilities, and serves as a central meeting location for faculty, students, staff, and their Parisian counterparts.